 We say a vertex has been accessed if was passed to any of the operations from above as an argument.
-We call represented trees the abstract trees that the data structure represents.
+We call the abstract trees that the data structure represents represented trees.
+We are not allowed to change the represented tree and it can be unbalanced.
+The represented tree is split into paths (in the data structure representation).

 The preferred child of node v is equal to its i-th child if the last access within v's subtree was in the i-th subtree and it is equal to null if the last access within v's subtree was to v itself or if there were no accesses to v's subtree at all.
 A preferred edge is an edge between a preferred child and its parent.
 A preferred path is a maximal continuous path of preferred edges in a tree, or a single node if there is no preferred edges incident on it.
-Thus every node is in exactly one preferred path.
+Thus preferred paths partition the nodes of the represented tree.

 Link-Cut Trees represent each tree T in the forest as a tree of auxiliary trees, one auxiliary tree for each preferred path in T. Auxiliary trees are splay trees with each node keyed by its depth in its represented tree.
-Thus for each node v in its auxiliary tree all the elements in its left subtree are higher (closer to the root) than v in v's represented tree and all the elements in its right subtree are lower.
+Thus for each node v in its auxiliary tree all the elements in its left subtree are higher(closer to the root) than v in v's represented tree and all the elements in its right subtree are lower.
 Auxiliary trees are joined together using path-parent pointers.
-There is one path-parent pointer per auxiliary tree and it is stored in the root.
-It points to the node that is the parent (in the represented tree) of the topmost node in the preferred path associated with the auxiliary tree.
-Including the path-parent pointers as edges, we have a representation of a represented tree as a tree of auxiliary trees.
+There is one path-parent pointer per auxiliary tree and it is stored in the root of the auxiliary tree.
+It points to the node that is the parent(in the represented tree) of the topmost node in the preferred path associated with the auxiliary tree.
+We cannot store path-to-child pointers because there can be many children.
+Including auxiliary trees with the path-parent pointers as edges, we have a representation of a represented tree as a tree of auxiliary trees which potentially can have a very high degree.